myquay/michael-mckenna.com/blog/content/post/2024/multi-tenancy-asp-dot-net-core-eight-01.md

 }
 ```

-Once we have the identifier we can then use a `ITenantLookupService` to fetch the tenant information for that identifier.
-This could be from a database, a configuration file, or any other source of truth for tenant information.
+Once we have the identifier we need a way to exchange this for a tenant.
+This is where the `ITenantLookupService` comes into play.
+We use it to fetch the tenant information for that identifier.
+This could be from a database, a configuration file, or any other datasource that's suitable for your application.

 In the library we define a `InMemoryTenantLookupService` which is a simple implementation that stores the tenant information in memory.
 This is useful for testing and development.